 Tip – Do you catch a bus or train to work, or spend time waiting at kid’s activities?
 You could use this time to read some course material or plan your next study session.

-When it comes to assignments, you will also need to plan your time for each one.
+When it comes to assessments, you will also need to plan your time for each one.

 Don’t be afraid to ask for support

 If something comes up or you fall behind, let your course leader know.
 They’re here to help and may have ideas for what you could do.